rodygosset/portfolio/README.md

 ## FEATURES

 If you want to learn from how I integrated and implemented this project,
 check out the [How It's Made](https://github.com/rodygosset/portfolio/blob/main/public/markdown/en/HOWITSMADE.md) page.

 The website is structured internally to support several languages.
 For now, only English and French are available.

+It's available in light and dark mode,
+and uses on-scroll animations to give movement to the content.

 ## TECH STACK